 Grant for half-time research position in a clinical environment

-No participating researchers can be invited to join the application.
+Participating researchers: No participating researchers may be invited to join the application

 You must hold a Swedish doctoral degree or a corresponding foreign degree, awarded no more than 10 years before the deadline for this call.

 Grants from the Swedish Research Council shall be administered by a Swedish university or HEI or another Swedish public organisation that fulfils our criteria for administrating organisations Opens in new window..
 Your organisation must therefore be approved as an administrating organisation for you to apply.
 The administrating organisation must sign your application in Prisma no later than 7 calendar days after the deadline for this call.